-Improvement Opportunity: 1
+Improvement Opportunity: l

-Summary of Recommendation:
+Summary of Recommendation: 1

 Applicability: 1

 Background: 3

-Overarching Intent:
+Overarching Intent: 4

 Best Practice Recommendations: 5

-Health Plans5
+Health Plans6

-A. Support common method of accessing Health Plan Web Sites 5
+A. Support common method of accessing Health Plan Web Sites

 B. Prospective Review functionality

 1. Finding Prospective Review Requirements

 Eight Questions to be answered

 i.
 Is this an excluded benefit?

 ii.
 Is this a non-covered benefit /service that may be covered?
+8

 iii.
-Is a pre-authorization required?
-(Including peer-to-peer process) 9
+Is a pre-authorization required or pending?
+Including peer-to-peer

+process

 iv.
-Is a change to a pre-authorization requirement pending?11
+Is approval for service subject to a Medical Necessity Review?14

 v.
-Is approval for service subject to a Medical Necessity Review?11
+Is approval of this service subject to any Professional Restrictions?15

 vi.
-Is approval of this service subject to any Professional Restrictions?13
+Does the medication need to be obtained from a specialty pharmacy?15

 vii.
-Does the medication need to be obtained from a specialty pharmacy?13

-viii.
 Is authorization subject to supporting documentation submission?
-13
+16

 Clinical Review Criteria

 2. Requesting a Prospective Review

 3. Requesting changes to previously submitted Requests

-4. Obtaining receipt and status information for a submitted Request 22
+4. Obtaining receipt and status information for a submitted Request and

+Communicating about Pre-Authorization Approval

 5. Posting Updates to Medical Policies

+6. Transitioning Pre-Service Review to a 3 rd Party Vendor

 C. Admission Notification functionality

 Providers

 A. Using the Browser for Pre-Service functions

-B. Medicaid: Working with HCA & Managed Care Organizations (MCOs) 30
+B. Medicaid: Working with HCA & Managed Care Organizations (MCOs) 34

-Appendix:
+Appendix: 38

 Definitions of Prospective Review Requests